-- Is the activity relevant to your professional work as an osteopath? - Does the activity have clear learning aims and objectives that meet your own requirements? - The standards, qualifications and reputation of the training provider - The qualifications, background and reputation of the speaker or lecturer
+Is the activity relevant to your professional work as an osteopath?

-- The cost of the activity and whether it represents a good investment in your practice - Accessibility, accommodation and facilities provided ie good or poor - How is the activity quality monitored?
+- Does the activity have clear learning aims and objectives that meet your own requirements? - The standards, qualifications and reputation of the training provider - The qualifications, background and reputation of the speaker or lecturer - The cost of the activity and whether it represents a good investment in your practise - How is the quality of the activity monitored?
 Are you invited to provide feedback in order that the activity can be improved in the future?